rundeck/docs/en/administration/configuration/plugins/bundled-plugins.md

 File: `rundeck-stub-plugin-${VERSION}.jar`

-## Orchestrator Plugin

-Provides several Orchestrator plugin implementations:

-* Random Subset: Selects a maximum number of the target nodes at random
-* Rank Tiered: Processes nodes in a tiered manner, ordered by rank
-* Max Percentage: Processes at maximum a percentage of the target nodes

-File: `rundeck-orchestrator-plugin-${VERSION}.jar`

 ## Local Execution Plugin

 A Node Step plugin which executes a command locally instead of on a target node.